Investing is hard.

 With Betterment, your entire investment experience takes place online.
 An algorithm calculates your portfolio based on your preferences and goals.
 That algorithm uses Modern Portfolio Theory (MPT), created by Harry Markowitz during the 1950s, and supported by 70 years of investment research.
 MPT focuses on investing in major market sectors, rather than in individual securities.

 Betterment constructs portfolios by investing in broad market sectors through ETFs.
-They use ETFs because they are low-cost and tax efficient.
+They use ETFs because they are low-cost and tax-efficient.

 If you’re new to investing, or you don’t have much money, Betterment may be the best solution to your investment needs.
-If you are a larger or more experienced investor, Betterment may be a good platform to have some of your portfolio professionally managed.
+If you are a larger or more experienced investor, Betterment may be a good platform to have some of your portfolios professionally managed.

 How Betterment Works

 You can sign up for Betterment in a few minutes and the entire process happens online.
-The questionnaire asks a series of risk tolerance and investment goal related questions.
+The questionnaire asks a series of risk tolerance and investment goal-related questions.
 Your answers will determine your portfolio allocation – conservative, aggressive or somewhere between.

 You can open any one of the following types of accounts with Betterment:

 - Roth IRA